Article contents

 We recommend saving with a modern SIPP provider, such as PensionBee¹, they’re super easy to use, have a great record of growing pensions over time, and have low fees.
 Plus, you can manage everything on an easy to use app on your phone, and the customer service is great.

-If you’re a company director, you can also save directly into your own personal pension using your company bank account.
-This means you could save a bit more cash, reduce your Corporation Tax, and increase the amount you can pay in (if you’re only paying yourself a small salary).
+If you’re a company director, you can also save directly into your own SIPP (personal pension) using your company bank account.
+This means you could save a bit more cash, reduce your Corporation Tax (saving between 19% and 25% extra), and increase the amount you can pay in (if you’re only paying yourself a small salary).

 Learn more about this with our guide to the best pensions for limited company directors.